Meet Our Therapists

 Her interests include somatic therapy (working with the body and nervous system to manage stress), trauma, family systems, anxiety, and spirituality.
 Jennifer enjoys working with all ages, but especially thinks teens and college students are awesome.

 A resident of Hudson for over two decades, Jennifer and her husband of 23 years have 4 wonderful children and one brand-new daughter-in-law, all of whom they are so proud.
-A rock climber and flute player, Jennifer also loves deep conversations with friends, especially when enjoyed over really dark coffee.
+A rock climber, flute player, and limited Spanish-speaker, Jennifer also loves deep conversations with friends, especially when enjoyed over really dark coffee.